Jenny Andison

-Jennifer Andison (born 1971) is a Canadian Anglican cleric.
+Jennifer Ann Andison (born September 18, 1971) is a Canadian Anglican cleric.
 She was suffragan bishop of the York-Credit Valley episcopal area in the Diocese of Toronto from 2017 to 2021.
 She is currently the incumbent of St. Paul's, Bloor Street, the largest Anglican church in Toronto.

 Biography

 Andison was born in 1971 in the United Kingdom.
 Her parents were medical missionaries with the Church Mission Society, she spent formative years in Pakistan and the family emigrated to Canada when she was 11.
 She has lived in Pakistan, India, Singapore and Japan.

 She was educated at Queen's University and graduated from Wycliffe College, University of Toronto, with a Masters of Divinity in 1997.
 She was ordained in the Anglican Church of Canada in 1999.